semestry/gradle-aspectj/README.md

 Development
 -----------

-This project contains the feature set we need for our own projects, but other projects may have other requirements.
-Feel free to open a pull request to add a feature.
+We do not use this code any longer and this repository has been archived.
+Feel free to fork to make your own changes.

 License
 -------